Wortax/ABM/README.md

 -Result in the Output/peptide_localisation.txt

 ### Peptide Detection
-**Currently, Peptide Detection is limited to the analysis of the human genome**
+**Currently, Peptide Detection is limited to organisms with a genetic code similar to humans**

 -Go to https://www.ncbi.nlm.nih.gov/sra